 How Much Vitamin D Should You Get Per Day?

 The total amount of vitamin D you should get each day depends on age, but a growing body of science is now concluding that 5,000 IU per day of vitamin D is the optimal amount to combat deficiency and keep your body and immune system running efficiently.

 The Bottom Line

 Vitamin D is super important for overall health, and many Americans simply aren’t getting enough, especially when we aren’t getting out in the sun during the colder months.
-If your vitamin D levels are suboptimal, or you just want to stay ahead of a possible vitamin D deficiency, try implementing these tips to boost your vitamin D levels naturally, get some sunshine each day, eat foods that are rich in vitamin D ,and take a quality, plant based vitamin D supplement that has 5,000 IU.
-Not only will your physical health benefit, but you may notice a big mood boost when you get your vitamin D levels up to where they need to be.
+If your vitamin D levels are suboptimal, or you just want to stay ahead of a possible vitamin D deficiency, try implementing these tips to boost your vitamin D levels naturally: get some sunshine each day, eat foods that are rich in vitamin D, and take a quality, plant-based vitamin D supplement that has 5,000 IU.
+Not only will your physical health benefit, you may notice a big mood boost when you get your vitamin D levels up to where they need to be.